 Our harvested flowers are analyzed on pesticides on a weekly basis by an independent Laboratory (Eurofins Agro Laboratories).

 As noted above Afriflora uses a closed system for drainage and recirculation of wastewater, hence no pesticides and fertilizers can flow into the lake.

 ZEMBLA alleges that they observed from a distance that during the application of the crop protection products protecting clothing is not always worn.
 We have set out a response to this allegation below.

 The use of crop protection products is exclusively permitted at times when there are no other employees present in the greenhouses.
 During periods of little rainfall the outside air humidity is so low that there is also too low a level in the greenhouses.
-In that event clean water is atomised in the greenhouses to raise the air humidity to the required level in this manner.
+In that event clean water is atomized in the greenhouses to raise the air humidity to the required level in this manner.
 This occurs in particular for young crops or types of roses that grow badly when the air humidity is too low.
-Of course these employees do not have to wear any protective clothing during the atomising and other employees can just continue to work during the atomising.
+Of course these employees do not have to wear any protective clothing during the atomizing and other employees can just continue to work during the atomizing.

 ZEMBLA states that based on the Financial Statements 2014 it appears that the 42 employees in the Netherlands collectively earned € 3.3 million during 2014, while the earnings of the nearly 10,000 Ethiopian employees in 2014 amounted to € 2.5 million, which corresponds with an average earning of €29 per month.

 We emphasize that the above does not reflect the actual situation and results in an incorrect comparison.

 The Financial statements ZEMBLA refers to covers the period March 25, 2014 to 31 December 2014.
 The Dutch personnel expenses as reported in the financial year 2014 also include costs for temporary workers for an amount of € 1.3 million.
 These temporary workers should be excluded for comparison purposes.